Shahid19-70/PoT-Based-Blockchain/README.md

 N.B.: If you want to modify the positioning strategy or else, you have to modify the associated function in the right file.
 Like generate_Strat_Gateway in the file utils/Gateway.py.

 Example
-Check the file src/simulator_example.py to have a short example on how instantiate the simulato
+Check the file src/simulator_example.py to have a short example on how instantiate the simulaton

+after installing the lorawan 1.1 simulator, you have to implement respective parts of the network in it as it is modified as per the PoT  blockchain simulation